A qualitative description of the horoboundary of the Teichm\"uller metric

 Our first step is seeing that, for $n$ big enough, $F_n$ intersects $b$.
 We shall do this by finding different test curves $\beta$ depending on the shape of $b$.
 If the boundary component containing $b$ has at most one marked point, we consider $\beta$ to be a curve parallel to that boundary component as in \cref{fi:samplecurves1}.
 Otherwise we consider $\beta$ to be the curve defined by taking a small arc starting at the boundary arc next to $b$, concatenating with a curve parallel to $b$, and concatenating another segment with endpoint in the boundary arc after $b$, as shown in \cref{fi:samplecurves2}.

-If the curve $\beta$ is contractible then $S$ is a sphere with one boundary component, so by \cref{le:polygonsfinitelymanyarcs} the result follows.
+If the curve $\beta$ is contractible then $S$ is a sphere with one boundary component and at most one interior marked point, so by \cref{le:polygonsfinitelymanyarcs} the result follows.
 Assume then that $\beta$ is not contractible.
 We have $i(\gamma,\beta)>0$, so $i(G,\beta)>0$ and hence $i(F_n,\beta)>0$ for $n$ big enough, which implies that $F_n$ intersects $b$.
 Hence, since $F_n$ is indecomposable, it is a weighted proper arc, which we denote $w_n\gamma_n$, where $w_n>0$ is the weight at $\gamma_n$ is a proper arc.